hassaaali/chatbot/README.md

 ---

 **Get started by uploading your first PDF document and asking questions about its content!
-RAG is always enabled for the best experience.**
+RAG is always enabled for the best experience, and everything is automatically cleaned up when you're done.**